Background

 Teaching

-I've been course responsible for five courses, relating to computer graphics, introductory programming, game design and development, information visualization and cognitive perspectives on HMI.
-Three of these I created from scratch.
+I've been course responsible for seven courses, and responsible for modules in several more.
+This includes courses relating to computer graphics, introductory programming, game design and development, information visualization, cognitive perspectives on HMI, immersive media/computing, visualization for urban planning and quantitative reseach methods.
+Five of these I created from scratch.
 I've done many guest lectures about artificial intelligence, advanced computer graphics and virtual/mixed reality, and I have done a lot of supervision and grading related to student assignments and projects.

 Master of science in Computing science